Tomer-C/Speech2Text/README.md

 # Speech2Text
 Speech2Text is a Python application that allows users to transcribe speech to text.
 The application is built using the LJ Speech Dataset and a speech-to-text model trained on Google Colab.
 The graphical user interface (GUI) was written in Python and developed using Visual Studio Code.

-All the source code for this project can be found on [GitHub](https://github.com/Tomer-C/Speech2Text)
+All the source code for this project can be found in a single [repository](https://github.com/Tomer-C/Speech2Text) on GitHub.

 ## Installation
 Before installing Speech2Text, please ensure that you have Python 3 installed on your computer.
 You can download the latest version of Python 3 from the [official website](https://www.python.org/downloads/).
 Make sure python and pip are in your Windows PATH.